Angela Hartnett: Personal life

 Hartnett is married to Neil Borthwick, head chef of Hartnett's restaurant Merchant's Tavern and former sous-chef of Phil Howard's Michelin-starred The Square, and lives in Spitalfields with her sister, in a house owned by Hartnett and her brother.
 She owned a Jack Russell called Alfie that she rescued from Battersea Dogs Home in 2007, and also has a beagle named Otis that was previously owned by her sister Anne.
 She spends a holiday every year in Bardi, the town from where most of the Welsh-based Italian families can trace their roots.

-Hartnett is an avid football fan and supports Arsenal F.C. based in North London.